Editing a animation sequence

 Common operations of node panel

-Clear node data: right-click the node item of the animation editor, select Empty Data, and select Clear after the pop-up window prompts
+Clear node data: right-click the node item of the Animation panel, select Empty Data, and select Clear after the pop-up window prompts

-Copy and paste node data:right-click the node item of the animation editor, select Copy Node Data, and then right-click the target node item, select Paste Node Data.
+Copy and paste node data:right-click the node item of the Animation panel, select Copy Node Data, and then right-click the target node item, select Paste Node Data.

 Note: when using shortcut keys to copy and paste node data, please make sure that no attribute track or keyframe is currently selected.
 Because when there is a selected attribute track or key frame, the animation data will be copied first.
 If the paste target node does not exist when the attribute track in the animation data is copied, it will not be created automatically.
 Please create the required components in advance.